eufy Floodlight Camera review 2026

 The real-time performance is reliable.
 There’s minimal lag during pan/tilt maneuvers, and the motion alerts are almost instant.
 Both lenses provide relatively smooth video at 15fps, and dual-feed mode shows you telephoto and wide-angle views side-by-side.

-eufy Floodlight Camera review: smart features
+eufy Floodlight Camera E340: smart features

 Smart features are the eufy E340’s strong suit.
 One major highlight is that you don’t need a subscription to access the full suite of features.
 Here are some of its key smart features: